thepirat000/Audit.NET/src/Audit.Hangfire/README.md

 ### Basic setup

-Add the filters to Hangfire’s global filters and configure the Audit.NET data provider.
+Add the filters to Hangfire global filters and configure the Audit.NET data provider.
 Examples below show different ways to configure:

 - Global registration (Using extensions `AddAuditJobCreationFilter()` and `AddAuditJobExecutionFilter()`):